uzokingkong/SNK-RAT/README.md

 ---

 ## Introduction
-Snaky is a Windows Remote Access Trojan (RAT) and Command & Control (C2) framework developed for Red Team PoC (Proof of Concept) purposes.
+Snaky is a Windows Remote Access Trojan (RAT) and Command & Control (C2) framework developed for PoC (Proof of Concept) purposes.

 Built with a hybrid architecture combining a high-performance Rust loader and a heavily obfuscated Nim stealth engine, it is designed to bypass modern EDR and AV solutions.
 This project integrates various attack techniques, fileless execution concepts, and real-time remote administration features.